kristopherkyle/Corpus-Methods-Intro/Python_Tutorial_9.md

 ### Extracting dependency relations (dependency bigrams) with spacy

-While collocation analyses are very useful in corpus linguistics, it is often helpful to see the grammatical relations between particular words (and determine the strenght of association between particular relations).
+While collocation analyses are very useful in corpus linguistics, it is often helpful to see the grammatical relations between particular words (and determine the strength of association between particular relations).

 For example, it may be useful to see all of the collocates of the word "red".
 However, it may be more useful in many situations to see all of the nouns that tend to be modified by the adjective "red" more specifically.
 Of course, this all depends on one's research questions.